LeoVerto/mumbledj/README.md

 ```

 Keep in mind that values that contain commas (such as `"SuperUser,Matt"`) will be interpreted as string slices, or arrays if you are not familiar with Go.
 If you want your value to be interpreted as a normal string, it is best to avoid commas for now.

-## Commands

-You can check that in config.yaml